 BackupBuddy – WP backup, restore, migration plugin – (Premium-low annual payment) This is the one I use.
-It’s inexpensive and they have a developer license for unlimited number of sites, which is the license I have.
-I used to use a free plugin which backs up the WordPress database but that’s all it did.
+It’s inexpensive, and they have a developer license for an unlimited number of sites, which is the license I have.
+I used to use a free plugin that backs up the WordPress database, but that’s all it did.
 I now use BackupBuddy and have successfully restored several sites.
 Backup is accomplished either manually with one click or automatically.
-Backups can be downloaded, e-mailed or sent to various storage facilities.
-Restoration is also simple, just upload two files.
+Backups can be downloaded, e-mailed, or sent to various storage facilities.
+Restoration is also simple; just upload two files.
 Also backs up MultiSite and can import sites into MultiSite.

 BlogVault (Premium-monthly payment) – Automatically backs up and stores multiple copies so you can restore any copy over the last 30 days.
 Also backs up MultiSite.

 CloudSafe365 has a free and paid version – Automated backup built on the Amazon Web Services platform, which also provides security protection